Pharmacist Tool

 Step 4: Account for priming if appropriate

 If your workflow includes priming in the days supply calculation, subtract expected priming units from the total available units.
-This can slightly reduce the final days supply result.
+This can slightly reduce the final Tresiba days supply result.

 Step 5: Divide usable units by daily dose